Nutrition Information for Providers

 - Many packaged meals are high in fat and sodium and are often expensive.
 Purchasing the meal components individually and preparing the meal from scratch is more cost-effective and creates a healthier meal for the children.

 - Choose enriched bread.
-Look for the words "whole wheat" or "whole grain" at the beginning of the ingredient listing.
+Look for the words "whole grain" at the beginning of the ingredient listing.

 - Plain frozen vegetables have less fat and salt than those in sauces or canned versions.